 - Improves Public Perception of Your Brand: If a company is public with its diversity strategy, then it will build its image among aware people.
 This will help it grow.

-- Promotes Creativity, New Ideas, and Perspectives: Because of their cultural experiences, a diverse workforce helps keep a workplace from becoming stagnant.
+- Promotes Creativity, New Ideas, and Perspectives: Because of their different perspectives, different backgrounds, and cultural experiences, a diverse workforce helps keep a workplace from becoming stagnant.
 A stagnant workplace brings poor results.
-Stagnation foments discontent.
-A vibrant, creative workplace builds camaraderie and esprit de corps.
+Stagnation brings about discontent.
+A vibrant, creative workplace with different perspectives builds camaraderie and esprit de corps.

 - Creates a Better Understanding of Target Demographics and What Drives Them: Members of a diverse workplace understand people of similar backgrounds as they have want in both the products and services they buy and the companies from which they buy them.